sushiswims/filmlog/README.md

-# CineLog — Personal Movie Tracker
+# FilmLog — Personal Movie Tracker

 A full-stack movie tracking app where you can search for films, build a watchlist, rate and review movies, and filter your collection.